Quartney Davis: Minnesota Vikings

 Davis signed with the Minnesota Vikings as an undrafted free agent on April 27, 2020.
 He was placed on the active/non-football injury list at the start of training camp on July 28, 2020, and activated from the list six days later.
 Davis was waived by the Vikings during final roster cuts on September 5, 2020.

 Indianapolis Colts

 On January 10, 2021, Davis signed a reserve/futures contract with the Indianapolis Colts.
 He was waived/injured on August 17 and placed on injured reserve.

+Montreal Alouettes

+Davis was signed by the Montreal Alouettes of the Canadian Football League (CFL) on February 17, 2023.
+He was released on April 18, 2024.